 An intra-class correlation coefficient (ICC) was calculated to investigate if horses at the same training yard resembled each other more closely in terms of magnitude of movement asymmetry than horses across the individual training yards.

 Movement asymmetry data was analyzed using open software (R, version 3.6.1, The R Foundation for Statistical Computing, Vienna, Austria).
 Mixed models were created using the lmer function in the lme4 package.
 Four models were created, where each outcome variable was the absolute values of one of the four asymmetry parameters HDmin, HDmax, PDmin and PDmax.
 In all models, fixed effects were mode (with the levels: in-hand before track, in-hand after track, driven on a straight track or driven on an oval track) gender (male or female), height at the withers, height difference between the withers and pelvis, OC status (OC at radiographic screening; yes, no or missing data).
+Trial speed and surface were not included in the model as these were considered similar for all horses.
 Horse nested within trainer was entered as a random effect (random intercept) in all models.
 Normality of residuals was checked using q-q plots and homoscedasticity by plotting the residuals against the fitted values.
 Evaluation of statistical significance was made using type II p-values generated by a Wald F test with Kenward-Roger approximated degrees of freedom.
 The level of significance was defined as < 0.05.